How To Donate Bits on Twitch

 - Wait a few seconds for your inventory to be updated.

-This process works much the same across desktop and mobile.
-Buying Bits is slightly different on mobile but using them is the same.
+This process works similarly across desktop machines and on mobile devices.
+Buying Bits is slightly different on mobile but using them is the same as you would on your laptop or desktop computer.

 All about Bits

 Buying Bits is roughly 1 Bit per 1c.
 Once you Cheer the streamer, the transaction is irreversible.
-The streamer gets the Bits as they are donated but have to accrue $100 worth in order to withdraw them.
+The streamer gets the Bits as they are donated, but the streamer has to accumulate $100 worth in order to withdraw them.
 Beginner streamers or those still working on a following will need to wait a while before getting paid.
 More popular streamers will not have to wait so long.
-Twitch also takes a cut of between 25-30% to help with running costs.
+Twitch also takes a cut of between 25-30% to help with the cost of running the site.

 Cheering using Bits is more emotive than donating or subscribing.
 People usually Cheer when the streamer gets a kill, says something amusing or clever or when they win the match.
 These are reactive spends and are useful to use when you feel the streamer has done something particularly cool.